Amigo Holdings

-Amigo Holdings is a guarantor loans / subprime lender.
+Amigo Holdings is a British guarantor loans / subprime lender.
+Since 2002 it has no longer been lending and started closing down its business, only collecting payments on old loans.
 It is listed on the London Stock Exchange.

 History

 The company was established as a mid-cost guarantor loans lender by James Benamor in 2005.
 Benamor stood down as CEO, handing over the role to Glen Crawford, in 2015.
 In June 2018 the company was the subject of an initial public offering on the London Stock Exchange which valued the company at £1.3 billion.

 The company announced in July 2020 that it would be providing at least £35 million in order to address consumer complaints regarding lack of checks on affordability when taking out a loan.

 Amigo Holdings trading as Amigo Loans was involved in a case in Redhill County Court on 14 September 2016, when a Miss Abbas successfully defended a claim of circa £5,000 by Amigo Holdings on the basis that she never received a copy of the loan agreement.

 On 1 June 2021, it was reported that Amigo faced possible bankruptcy after a High Court judge rejected an attempt by the company to cap payouts to customers.
 Gary Jennison, Chief Executive Officer of Amigo, commented: "Without a scheme, Amigo faces insolvency as it will be unable to satisfy its customer compensation claims as well as meeting the legally binding funding obligations owed to its secured creditors."